Unveiling the Impact: Social Determinants of Health Explored

 Furthermore, diet culture promotes a narrow, Eurocentric view of what constitutes "healthy" food, disregarding culturally rich and significant foods that may be more accessible or meaningful to different communities.
 This not only denies people of enjoying foods they find comforting and meaningful but also perpetuates issues of racism and classism, which can harm our relationship with our community and lead to negative health outcomes.

-Now, let's dive deeper into how these Social Determinants of Health and Intuitive Eating intersect.
+How the Social Determinants of Health and Intuitive Eating Intersect

 Intuitive eating can be a useful tool for some facing SDOH that negatively impacts their food choices.
 For example, having limited access to fresh produce can make it difficult to follow traditional ways of eating produce.
 Intuitive eating, however, encourages individuals to focus on eating what is available and satisfying without the added stress of trying to follow a diet.